 Admitted students are required to arrive 4 weeks prior to the beginning of the Autumn semester in order to participate in our Headstart Training teaching preparation program, which is prerequisite for holding a GTA appointment.
 Further academic preparation activities are scheduled during this time and vary from year to year as the programs develop further.
 Exceptions can be made only for students who are offered university fellowships and typically involve a one-year deferment of the summertime training.
 You are paid a modified stipend during this timeframe.

 Each specialization requires a minimum of 30 credit hours of required core and elective coursework.
 You can review the detailed requirements by selecting your program link.

-Each student is required to complete an internship during the Summer Term between the first and second year.
-Internships are individually arranged and approved by the advisor and the chair of the MMS committee.
-The internship will have two mentoring faculty, one from mathematics and one possibly from another department.
-A student needs to sign up for at least one credit hour of MATH 6191 with the mathematics mentor for the internship, and pass with a grade of Satisfactory.
+Each student is required to complete a summer project during the Summer Term between the first and second year.
+Summer projects are individually arranged and approved by the advisor and the chair of the MMS committee.
+The project may have two mentoring faculty, one from mathematics and one possibly from another department.

 Advising and Thesis Research

 By the end of the Autumn Semester of the second year each student must select a Master's Faculty (Thesis) Advisor, and submit a Change of Advisor form to the Graduate Office.
 The Master's Faculty (Thesis) Advisor needs to be a Mathematics Department faculty member of category M level or higher.
 Typically (but not necessarily) this is the mathematics mentor for the summer internship.

 Thesis research and writing will occur during the second year, and should be completed at the end of the spring break of the second year.
 During this time students should be signed up for MATH 6999 with the supervising Master's Faculty (Thesis) Advisor.